 There are five pockets on the Bosch heated jacket, including a cell phone, document, battery (inside left vs. outside left/rear), and two hand pockets.
 Wires for mobile devices and/or headphones can be routed through the internal holes keeping everything under the jacket, which is cool.
 The Bosch jacket does have a left-side zipper (at least the one we saw)—a feature found mostly on women’s jackets.
 Not a deal-killer, but odd.
 Perhaps it’s a German thing… like driving on the left side.

-Available in sizes small to 2x, the Bosch heated jackets are available from Amazon and other online retailers, Home Depot, and Lowes.
+Available in sizes small to 2x, the Bosch heated jackets are available from Amazon.
 Prices range from about $100 for the hoodie to about $200 for the soft shell with a battery and charger included.

 Available for men and women, the Craftsman Heated Jacket is powered by the Nextec 12v battery and can provide continuous heat for up to five hours on its lowest setting.
 Like the others, mobile devices can be charged via the battery adapter’s integrated USB port.
 The battery is also compact—like the Milwaukee and Bosch heated jackets—and stows away in an inside front pocket.